What To Do Next? Put Your Retention Work Into Action to Get Results

 Once you’ve prioritized your ideas based on impact, confidence, and ease (and any other factors that might matter to you), it’s time to design and run those experiments.

-, which you can make a copy of to use for your own team.
+This reference provides a template of an experiment doc based on Balfour’s process, which you can make a copy of to use for your own team.

 When designing your experiments, Balfour advises to come up with the ‘minimum viable test’ to understand your hypothesis.
 Make sure you also take into account the sample size of users you’ll need to see a significant result.